rosalbamonterrosas/hello-world/README.md

 		1. In the function `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell`, configure each cell in the table as a `RecordListCell` using the defects inside the array of ResultSetRow structs `[ResultSetRow]`.

 	* If the Traxiem getResultSet REST API call fails, print the error status to the console.

+##### logout API

+1. Call the function `logout()`.

+2. Make the function `logout()` call the `logoff(completion: @escaping(Result<Data?, ApiError>) -> Void)` function in the class `TRXNetworkManager`.
+This will get the token, the HTTP Method (POST), and the URL request required to execute the API call.

+3. Invoke the Traxiem logout REST API call.

+	* If the Traxiem logout REST API call is successfully made, dismiss the view controller to return to the [Login Scene](https://github01.hclpnp.com/traxiem/traxiem/tree/master/samples/traxiem-ios#login-scene).

+	* If the Traxiem logout REST API call fails, print the error status to the console.

 ### Record Detail Scene